RealHarshThakur/js.net/README.md

 - You can access Win32 API as well.
 - I wrote a script (jscript-dotnet.js) which has another jscript-dotnet script within it, which is compiled in the %TEMP% directory and executed from there.
 - Procmon dump showed no trace of Windows Scripting Host.
 It utilise Windows Scripting Runtime(scrrun.dll and jscript.dll).
+- Can be used as an alternative to csc.exe.
+Although the code I wrote doesn't demonstrate that, but it can be used along with InstallUtil.exe depending on the environment being targetted.

 ## Advantage
 -  Adds another tool in the attacker's arsenal.